Kanku Dai - Looking to the Sky

-This is the first of the two katas in the Kanku series.
-Kanku Dai is also one of the longest katas in the Shotokan syllabus and it is said to take its name from a Chinese General who came to Okinawa as an envoy.
-This kata gets its meaning from the first set of hand movements in the kata.
+This is the first of the two katas in this series.
+Kanku Dai is one of the longest katas in the Shotokan syllabus, and is said to take its name from a Chinese General who came to Okinawa as an envoy.
 This kata introduces several new techniques such as ryo-sho-hiji-tate-fuse (both hands and elbows taking cover) and a chudan-ni-mae-geri (double middle level kick).
 The term "Dai" means "greater" and refers to both the length and strength of this kata.
-Kanku Dai we are told was Master Gichin Funakoshi's favorite kata and the one he most liked seeing his students perform.
+Kanku Dai was said to be Master Gichin Funakoshi's favorite kata, and the one he most liked seeing his students perform.

 There are two kiai points in this Kanku Dai.
 The first one occurs on the chudan-nukite-zuki (middle level sword hand strike).
 The second one occurs on the second to last movement in the kata, chudan-ni-mae-geri (double middle level kick).